TantikornDev/TestCreateRepo/docs/contrib/adr/adr001-add-adr-log.md

 ## Risks

-People stop adding ADRs to the log and context gets lost
+People stop adding ADRs to the log and context gets lost.